-Our overall achievement in regard to longevity and other key health indicators are impressive but in many respects uneven across States, The two Data Annexure at the end indicate selected health demographic and economic indicators and highlight the changes between 1951and 2001.
-In the past five decades life expectancy has increased from 50 years to over 64 in 2000.
-IMR has come down from 1476 to 7.
-Crude birth rates have dropped to 26.1 and death rates to 8.7.
+19. Our overall achievement in regard to longevity and other key health indicators are impressive but in many respects uneven across States.
+The two Data Annexures at the end indicate selected health demographic and economic indicators and highlight the changes between 1951 and 2001.
+Table 1 sets out selected data for demographic changes in the country.